 The mattress stitch is a great way to vertically connect two pieces of stockinette stitch fabric so it looks seamless.
 It's a perfect technique for sewing sweater seams, blanket squares, and any other seams that you want to disappear in the finished project.

-This is a very easy stitch that every level of knitter can do and it's one of the quickest ways to sew up a seam.
-By the time you're done, only you will know where the seam is and even then, you will have to feel for it within the... fabric.
+This is an easy stitch that every level of knitter can do and it's one of the quickest ways to sew up a seam.
+By the time you're done, only you will know where the seam is and even then, you will have to feel for it within the fabric.